Connections-Business-Directory/Connections/README.txt

 * DEV: Update package.json with dev dependencies to support webpack.
 * DEV: Initial babel and webpack config.

-= 8.30.1 11/09/2018 =
-* BUG: Update map blocks minified JavaScript assets.

-= 8.30 11/08/2018 =
-* NEW: Introduce `cnOptions::getBaseGeoCoordinates()`.
-* TWEAK: Use current version for the Map Block JS script for cache busting.
-* TWEAK: Rename file which registers the settings options.
-* TWEAK: Default the `[cn-mapblock/]` shortcode map center to the user defined country/region.
-* BUG: Properly detect if section is a WP core settings section so it is not prefixed with the plugin ID.
-* OTHER: Begin work on modern settings API.
-* DEV: phpDoc correction.
-* DEV: Fix code alignment/flow.

 == Upgrade Notice ==

-= 8.30 =
-It is recommended to backup before updating.
-Requires WordPress >= 4.5.3 and PHP >= 5.4 PHP version >= 7.1 recommended.

-= 8.30.1 =
-It is recommended to backup before updating.
-Requires WordPress >= 4.5.3 and PHP >= 5.4 PHP version >= 7.1 recommended.

 = 8.31 =
 It is recommended to backup before updating.
 Requires WordPress >= 4.5.3 and PHP >= 5.4 PHP version >= 7.1 recommended.